-Our management's discussion and analysis of our financial condition and results of operations is based on our combined financial statements, which have been prepared in accordance with GAAP.
+The accompanying combined financial statements of Mural have been prepared on a standalone basis and are derived from Alkermes' consolidated financial statements and accounting records.
+Our management's discussion and analysis of our financial condition and results of operations is based on those combined financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities and expenses and the related disclosure of contingent assets and liabilities in our financial statements.
 On an ongoing basis, we evaluate our estimates and judgments, including those related to accrued expenses, share-based compensation, leases, income taxes and the allocation of corporate expenses.
 We base our estimates on historical experience, known trends and events, and various other factors that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Our actual results may differ from these estimates under different assumptions or conditions.

-While our significant accounting policies are described in more detail in Note 2, Basis of Presentation and Summary of Significant Accounting Policies, in the notes to the combined financial statements appearing elsewhere in this information statement, we believe the following accounting policies and estimates to be most critical to the preparation of our financial statements.
+While our significant accounting policies are described in more detail in Note 2, Basis of Presentation and Summary of Significant Accounting Policies, in the notes to the audited combined financial statements appearing elsewhere in this information statement, we believe the following accounting policies and estimates to be most critical to the preparation of our financial statements.